 TIP TWO: Wrap well.
 This can take a few tries to get down, but once you have it, it’s SO easy.
 You simply fold the sides in, then roll from the bottom.
 As you’re rolling from the bottom continue to tuck the sides in at the top.
 This way in the end, it’s all enclosed and nothing leaks out.

 TIP FOUR: Reheat properly.
 I tried about 6 different ways to do this.
 The best way turns it into an amazing burrito/wrap that tastes like you JUST made it.
+Here is how to microwave burrito.
 Get a paper towel, soak it in water, and then squeeze all the water out.
 Take the now damp paper towel and wrap burrito in it (straight from the freezer, no need to allow to come to room temperature) onto a microwave-safe plate.
 Place it in the microwave for about 45 second to a minute and 15 seconds.
 Then place it on a hot skillet, for about 30 seconds a side.

 Crispy.
 Delicious.
 Fresh.
 Fast.
 Perfect!